faucetsdn/python3-transitions/README.md

 ```

 Notice the shiny new methods attached to the `Matter` instance (`evaporate()`, `ionize()`, etc.).
 Each method triggers the corresponding transition.
 You don't have to explicitly define these methods anywhere; the name of each transition is bound to the model passed to the `Machine` initializer (in this case, `lump`).
+To be more precise, your model **should not** already contain methods with the same name as event triggers since `transitions` will only attach convenience methods to your model if the spot is not already taken.
+If you want to modify that behaviour, have a look at the [FAQ](examples/Frequently%20asked%20questions.ipynb).
-Additionally, there is a method called `trigger` now attached to your model.
+Furthermore, there is a method called `trigger` now attached to your model (if it hasn't been there before).
 This method lets you execute transitions by name in case dynamic triggering is required.

 ### <a name="states"></a>States